mudit-mishra8/Movie-Sentiment-ML/README.md

 5. **Model Evaluation**: The model's performance was assessed using various metrics such as accuracy, precision, recall, and F1-score, among others.

 6. **Sentiment Prediction Function**: Lastly, a user-friendly function was developed, which takes in a raw movie review as an input and returns the sentiment as either positive or negative by utilizing the trained deep learning model.
-Also i have developed a user friendly interaction, right click to open in a new tab! 👉 <a href="https://imdb-app.herokuapp.com/" target="_blank">MyMovieSentimentAnalyzer</a>
+Also i have created  a website for the same, right click to open in a new tab! 👉 <a href="https://imdb-app.herokuapp.com/" target="_blank">MyMovieSentimentAnalyzer</a>

 Feel free to explore the code and insights throughout this project.
 This endeavor demonstrates the potential of deep learning in NLP tasks and provides valuable insights into how the audience perceives movies based on their reviews.
 It is not just a classification task; it’s an amalgamation of data science techniques and natural language processing to create a model that understands human emotions from the text.